It’s always handy to have these cornstarch substitutes on hand.

 You get cornstarch, also known as cornflour, by grinding corn into powder.
 Wheat flour comes from the same process; only it uses wheat.

-It’s another carb-heavy ingredient, but it also contains fiber and protein.
+It’s another carb-heavy ingredient, but it does contain fiber and protein.
 (Cornstarch doesn’t have much of either.)

 Unlike cornstarch, though, it’s not gluten-free.